For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

 Why Learning to Control your Spending Matters

-I’ve come to realize that it isn’t so much the amount of money I spend, but the thought process behind my spending that keeps me from over-spending and allowing lifestyle spending creep.
+It isn’t so much the money you are spending, but the thought process behind your spending that keeps you from over-spending and allowing lifestyle spending creep.

-When I take the time to research my purchases, avoid rash decisions and don’t get caught up in the hype that comes from having the latest and greatest product I make better decisions.
+When you take the time to research your purchases, avoid rash decisions and don’t get caught up in the hype that comes from having the latest and greatest product you will always make better spending decisions.

 I’ve learned (the hard way) that when I control my spending everything else in my life just goes better.